Edith von Coler: Early life

-Rise in National Socialist circles
+Rise in Nazi circles

 Von Coler saw Germany as a humiliated victim of the Treaty of Versailles, leading to her joining the Nazi Party in May 1931.
 She was a cousin of Margarete Himmler, the wife of Reichsführer-SS Heinrich Himmler, and used this connection to gain influence in National Socialist circles.
 After she became the dramaturgical director of the Preußisches Staatstheater, it was rumored that she was the protegé of Hanns Johst, or Joseph Goebbels, and also that her theater work was only a cover for her to act as a "salon spy" for Himmler.

 In March 1935, on the recommendation of Himmler, Von Coler became head of the foreign press under Richard Walther Darré, the head of the SS Race and Settlement Main Office.

 Activities in Romania

 Francophile Romania, as a member of the Little Entente, was a regional power in southeastern Europe in the 1920s.
 Because of the geographical location of Romania and its oil reserves, Germany sought influence in the country.

 At the request of the German Foreign Office, Darré sent Von Coler to Romania to distribute German-friendly articles.
 Besides this press activity, the embassy used her to convey sensitive information.

 Although Von Coler's letterhead stated she was a "Clerk in the administration office of the Reichsbauernführer", it was widely believed that she was much more influential.
 It was rumoured that she was Himmler's sister and that she worked for the Volksdeutsche Mittelstelle.
 In addition, she was also believed to have letters of recommendation and funding from the German Foreign Office.

 In Romania, Von Coler found a patron: the 54-year-old industrialist Nicolae Malaxa, who, as Romania's richest man, had a great influence on the press.
-Malaxa arranged a one-year contract for von Coler with the Curentul newspaper.
+Malaxa arranged a one-year contract for von Coler with the newspaper Curentul.